Launch Spotlight: Axiom-1 – Axiom's First all-commercial astronaut mission to the ISS

-SpaceX is set to launch a Falcon 9 from LC-39A at Kennedy Space Center in Florida on April 8, 2022, at 11:17 a.m.
+SpaceX launched a Falcon 9 from LC-39A at Kennedy Space Center in Florida on April 8, 2022, at 11:17 a.m.
 EDT.
-This launch will carry the first astronauts trained by Axiom Space to the International Space Station.
+This launch carried the first astronauts trained by Axiom Space to the International Space Station.

 Launch Overview